Mark Marshall: Northampton Town

 Marshall joined League Two side Northampton Town on a short-term deal on 25 January 2020.
 Manager Keith Curle said he was please to bring in "a player with pace, trickery, a strong work ethic" despite "really strong competition" from other clubs.
 The season was curtailed early due to the COVID-19 pandemic in England and Northampton went on to qualify for the play-offs; Marshall played as a 31st-minute substitute for Nicky Adams in the behind closed doors Wembley final as the "Cobblers" recorded a 4–0 victory over Exeter City to secure promotion into League One.
 Marshall provided the assist for Sam Hoskins for the third goal.

 He scored his first goal for Northampton in a 2–1 win at Shrewsbury Town on 19 September 2020.
-He barely featured towards the end of Curle's reign as he chose to play without wingers, before Marshall returned to the first-team after Jon Brady took charge in February.
+He barely featured towards the end of Curle's reign as he chose to play without wingers before Marshall returned to the first-team after Jon Brady took charge in February.
 He scored two goals in 33 games in the 2020–21 season and was not offered a new contract when the club's retained list was published in May following Town's relegation out of League One.

 Crawley Town

 On 21 September 2021, it was announced that Marshall had joined League Two club Crawley Town on a one-month rolling contract, having been on trial at the club since the start of the season.
 Manager John Yems said: "I've known Mark for many years, he will be a great asset for the team".
 He made his debut four days later, coming on as a substitute in a 2–1 win over former club Bradford City at the Broadfield Stadium.
 He featured 20 times in the 2021–22 campaign, though started just one league match, and entered contract talks with the club in the summer.
-However he left the club upon the expiry of his contract in December 2022, having been limited to four cup appearances in the first half of the 2022–23 season.
+However, he left the club upon the expiry of his contract in December 2022, having been limited to four cup appearances in the first half of the 2022–23 season.

-Maidstone United
+Non-League

 On 17 February 2023, Marshall signed with National League club Maidstone United.
+The following month he stated his intention to continue playing into his 40s.
+He made eleven appearances as Maidstone were relegated at the end of the 2022–23 season before being released.
+He rejoined Carshalton Athletic in the Isthmian League Premier Division for the 2023–24 season and went on to score five goals from 41 appearances.
+On 30 July 2024, Marshall joined Dulwich Hamlet, also of the Isthmian League Premier Division.
+He made 35 appearances in the 2024–25 campaign.

 Style of play

 Marshall is known for his pace.
-Former teammate Tom Pope stated that Marshall has "terrific self-belief" and will continue to try and beat his marker even if he is struggling to find success in the match.
+Former teammate Tom Pope stated that Marshall has "terrific self-belief" and will continue to try to beat his marker even if he is struggling to find success in the match.